Designers making headlines out of old news

 Employing women is continuous with Swazi traditions, where it is mostly women who sew and make crafts.
 "I learned about handcraft all throughout my school career, starting at a young age through to high school," Cebsille Nzimandze, one of the artisans at Quazi Design told CNN.

 But despite having these skills, before starting to work for Quazi Design in 2012, Nzimandze, like most female artisans, was unemployed.
-She is a single mother, and says that making jewelery has enabled her to support her son through school as well as help her mother.
+She is a single mother, and says that making jewelry has enabled her to support her son through school as well as help her mother.

 "Being a single mother is hard.
 But with the work I do at Quazi Design I can afford my son's school fees, his clothes and to rent an apartment closer to work", Nzimandze says.
 "It's good for women to learn to use their hands.
 And by using our raw material they can make crafts to support their families".